 A good way to think about hemp versus marijuana, is to think about them as though they are different breeds of dog.
 While a chihuahua and a great dane are the same species, they are both very different in temperament, size, and abilities.
 The same can be said of hemp and marijuana.
 Hemp has cannabinoids that can create profound positive differences in the body (especially in dogs), whereas marijuana can create the “high” that most people associate with cannabis.

 Interestingly, the different ways that hemp oil is derived from the plant creates different positive effects.
 Hemp oil derived from hemp seeds is incredibly beneficial to pets, is one of the most nutritional oils on earth, and can be digested in its raw state.
-Hemp oil is high in essential omega-fatty acids, like Omega-6, Omega-3, and Omega-9 in addition to all of the helpful cannabinoids present in the plant.
+Hemp oil is high in essential omega-fatty acids, like Omega-6, Omega-3, and Omega-9.
 This means your pet will have a healthier coat and skin, a strengthened immune system, improved heart health, healthy organs, positive brain function, and hemp oil functions as an anti-inflammatory.

-Hemp oil derived from the flowers and leaves of the hemp plant is also incredibly beneficial to pets.
-This is where most of the helpful cannabinoids come from in hemp oil, which can prevent seizures, decrease anxiety, improve the pets skin and coat, and increase overall wellbeing.
+Hemp oil derived from the flowers of the hemp plant is also incredibly beneficial to pets.
+This is where most of the helpful cannabinoids come from in hemp oil, which can prevent seizures, decrease anxiety, improve the pets’ skin and coat, and increase overall well-being.
 Having a hemp oil that has a full-spectrum of cannabinoids is important to achieve the best result for your pet.

 Okay, but is it legal?